Guide: Islands

 Future Exploration

-The experimental-islands
+The islands

-feature included in 0.5 reflects work at the cutting edge of what frontend web frameworks are exploring right now.
+feature reflects work at the cutting edge of what frontend web frameworks are exploring right now.
 As it stands, our islands approach is very similar to Astro (before its recent View Transitions support): it allows you to build a traditional server-rendered, multi-page app and pretty seamlessly integrate islands of interactivity.

 There are some small improvements that will be easy to add.
 For example, we can do something very much like Astro's View Transitions approach: